Timothep/SimpleExpressions/README.md

 Wouldn't it be easier if you could write stuff like `Repeat.Sequence("repeatMe").AtLeast(2).AtMost(4).Times` or `Group.Sequence("aeiou").As("vowels")` instead of those nasty Regular Expressions and let a tool generate the expressions for you?

-Because having to write regexes is what makes us avoid using them in the first place, isn't it?
+Because having to write regexes is what makes mortals avoid using them in the first place, isn't it?

 ### Usage